-These programs strengthen the teaching and study of the humanities at institutions of higher education by developing new or enhancing existing programs, resources (including those in digital format), or courses that explore, interpret, and preserve the diversity of human cultures, ideas, and practices, past and present.
+These programs strengthen the teaching and study of the humanities at institutions of higher education by developing new or improving existing humanities programs, educational resources, or coursework.

-Projects must address a core topic or set of themes drawn from humanities areas such as history, philosophy, religion, literature, or humanities-informed composition and writing skills.
-NEH welcomes applications for projects that are modest in scope, duration, and budget, as well as applications for expansive, long-term projects.
-Projects may, but need not be, related to the cultural identity of the applicant institution.
-For example, a Hispanic-Serving Institution could submit a proposal on ancient Greek drama.
+Projects must address a core topic or focused set of themes drawn from humanities areas such as history, philosophy, religion, languages and literature, or humanities-informed composition and writing skills.
+See A2.
+Background below for a more complete definition of the humanities.